 Poverty is widespread and inequalities pervasive, especially gender.
 The country has remained politically stable, however, since the end of the civil war in 2002.
 The economy is expected to grow, especially on the back of increased mineral exports.
 The drafting of Sierra Leone’s third national Poverty Reduction Strategy Paper (PRSP) has commenced.

-While achievements, such as improved access to primary school education, maternal and child healthcare, supply of electricity and ongoing construction of high volume roads have been made, development progress is slow, especially impact on the most poor/vulnerable.
+While achievements, such as improved access to primary school education, maternal and child healthcare, the supply of electricity and ongoing construction of high volume roads have been made, development progress is slow, especially impact on the poorest/vulnerable.

 Here is what one of our new facilitators Cleffy had to say about the experience:

 Oh my Gosh!
 Music Action International, everything about you guys and the work you are doing is all wonderful!
 Wonderful I say.
 Lis and Faz from Manchester city, our lovely, hardworking, kind and respectful friends, came to Sierra Leone, in WAYout to create huge space for our dead hopes to come to life, our dead believes in music to get back its life.
 They did it, we all did it!
 We all had a very exciting moments together and in some parts of Freetown, Sierra Leone.

 I honestly can’t explain this all because I will lose some of my fingers, especially my thumb in typing.
 If I say, I will say everything, I can’t get all the awesome moments we had.
 All I have to say is thank you to WAYout for bringing such kind of musical opportunity at the doors of we the discouraged youths of Freetown, thank you to Music Action International, and to our dearest dears, Lis and Faz, we thank you a lot.
 Respect!!!”
 Bangura Cleffy (Freetown, Sierra Leone)